 In order to obtain a diagnosis of schizophrenia there must be an observable deterioration from a person’s previous level of functioning.
-(7) While Jeanne’s military life was very different from her life in Domremy she was as diligent and hardworking as she had been previously if not even more so.
+(7) While Jeanne’s military life was very different from her life in Domremy she was as diligent and hard-working as she had been previously if not even more so.
 Despite having no military training she was a master strategist in war, determined, motivated and brave.
 Before her arrival Orleans had been under siege for months and seemed sure to be lost.
 Jean, Bastard of Orleans, testified at her retrial:

 Hardly a person whose level of functioning was in a deteriorated state.
 Since this is a requirement for diagnosis it casts some doubt over ascribing this disorder to Jeanne.

 Many schizophrenics lose their sense of self-identity, are less aware of any meaning to their existence and experience perplexity about who they are.
 Jeanne’s words and actions show she was very definite about her role, her beliefs and the meaning of existence.
-Neither did she exhibit the bizarre behavior nor incomprehensible talking that can also accompany schizophrenia.
+Neither did she exhibit the bizarre behaviour nor incomprehensible talking that can also accompany schizophrenia.

-Other ‘positive symptoms’ that can accompany schizophrenia and are frequently associated with auditory hallucinations are depression, anxiety, suicidal behaviors and thought confusions.
+Other ‘positive symptoms’ that can accompany schizophrenia and are frequently associated with auditory hallucinations are depression, anxiety, suicidal behaviours and thought confusions.
 The sufferer is unable to think straight or concentrate.
 Distractibility is often present.
 None of these symptoms were clearly present in Jeanne.
 While she could become quite vexed at times this is not odd considering the position she was in and stemmed more from frustration than anxiety.
 I do not believe her leap from the tower at Beaurevoir was the act of a suicidal woman.
 Jeanne gave adequate explanation for having done this at her trial.
 Certainly her mind was clear and focussed or she could not have achieved all she did, won so much trust and loyalty and it is unlikely she could have passed the examinations she was subjected to.
 I would encourage anyone to read the words of Jeanne at her trial for evidence of her firm focus, intelligence and brilliant memory.